 If your tax home was in a foreign country and you were a bona fide resident of, or physically present in, a foreign country and had to leave because of war, civil unrest, or similar adverse conditions, the minimum time requirements specified under the bona fide residence and physical presence tests may be waived.
 You must be able to show that you reasonably could have expected to meet the minimum time requirements if you had not been required to leave.
-Each year the IRS will publish in the Internal Revenue Bulletin a list of the only countries that qualify for the waiver for the previous year and the dates they qualify.
+Each year the IRS will publish in the Internal Revenue Bulletin a list of the only countries that and the dates they qualify.
 If you left one of the countries during the period indicated, you can claim the tax benefits on Form 2555, but only for the number of days you were a bona fide resident of, or physically present in, the foreign country.

-If you can claim either of the exclusions or the housing deduction because of the waiver of time requirements, attach a statement to your return explaining that you expected to meet the applicable time requirement, but the conditions in the foreign country prevented you from the normal conduct of business. Álso, enter "Claiming Waiver" in the top margin on page 1 of your 2009 Form 2555
+If you can claim either of the exclusions or the housing deduction because of the waiver of time requirements, attach a statement to your return explaining that you expected to meet the applicable time requirement, but the conditions in the foreign country prevented you from the normal conduct of business.
+Also, enter "Claiming Waiver" in the top margin on page 1 of Form 2555.